 John’s SMSF Deed was prepared in 2013.
 However, it strangely required that all Binding Nominations expire after 3 years.

-Sadly, the non-lawyer who prepared the SMSF Deed had only considered the legislation.
-The non-lawyer had not seen the latest Court cases.
+Binding death nominations are regulated by the Superannuation Industry (Supervision) Act 1993 (Cth).
+Sadly, the non-lawyer who prepared the Narumon SMSF Deed had only considered the legislation Reg 6.17A.
+The non-lawyer had not read the applicable Court cases.

 What does Reg 6.17A state?